 ZenWiFi Pro ET12 vs Orbi RBKE960: Which to get

-First of all, you should consider either of these two if you have a broadband connection that’s 500Mbps or faster.
+First, you should consider either of these two if you have a broadband connection that's 500Mbps or faster.
 Folks with slower Internet should get something more affordable instead.

 While either will work in a fully wireless configuration, in this case, the Orbi has the edge over the former in terms of reliability, thanks to its dedicated backhaul band.